lupealvarado/ms-sql-db/README.md

 ## Conclusion

 The goal of this project was to create a detailed and correct database management system and I believe I achieved that with all the queries required of me.
 I hope this repository can be a useful reference for anyone learning about SQL and database management systems.
 Feel free to explore the code and reach out if you have any questions or suggestions.
-Happy coding!

 ## Deliverables